 So Why Diy Music Biz?

 Most people you run into via forums and social media don’t know what they’re talking about.
-A lot of them are speaking out of turn with little to no experience running a successful business.
+A lot of them are speaking out of term with little to no experience running a successful business.
 If you’re not making a good consistent living from your craft then in my opinion, you’re not qualified to give anyone advice on doing so.

 Here are some topics covered on this site: